 In 1989 the Vatican published the revised Order of Christian Funerals (OCF) for the United States.
 The long-standing prohibition of eulogies at Catholic funerals was again upheld and restated.
 "A brief homily based on the readings should always be given at the funeral liturgy, but never any kind of eulogy."
 [OCF # 141] In the revised General Instruction of the Roman Missal promulgated by John Paul II in year 2000 (GIRM 2000), this prohibition of eulogies was again restated: "At the Funeral Mass there should, as a rule, be a short homily, but never a eulogy of any kind."

 The eulogy therefore is NOT part of the Mass of Christian burial.
-Eulogies that recounts the life of the deceased by family members or friends are encouraged and most appropropriate at the wake service and at the cemetery/graveside.
+Eulogies that recounts the life of the deceased by family members or friends are encouraged and most appropropriate at the wake service and at the cemetery/graveside or at the luncheon following the funeral.
 Some families use the wake service for a time of memories for the deceased with an open podium.
-This is done in the context of the vigil service.

 CHURCH STIPEND, FEES FOR FUNERALS